Lake Tahoe Wolf Rescue

 nutrients.
 To the honey water, add One Teaspoon of one of the following:

 Apple Cider Vinegar; Bragg's Liquid Aminos; Pedialite; or Colloidal Minerals.
 You can also use unflavored Pedialite.
 Whip it good!

-try giving the dog Psyllium.
+try giving the dog Slippery Elm Bark (capsules).
 It is a wonderful, natural source of fiber that helps

 eliminate toxins, while firming up the stool.
 Take care!
-Only give the Psyllium when you
+Only give when you

-know the dog will drink a large amount of water afterward.
+know the dog will drink a good amount of water afterward.
 For example, you can put in

 food, since dogs usually drink after eating.
-I buy Psyllium in capsules so that I can open
+I buy slippery elm in capsules so that I can open

 Give the recommended Child Dosage for medium and small dogs, and an Adult Dosage

 for large breeds.
 Remember, lots of water or else the dog will get plugged up and have

 more severe problems with constipation, or worse, twisted bowel.